 WORST CASE SCENARIO: Um… The manager says yes.

 TRUTH: Be sure you are ready to follow through with the purchase.
 One time I offered to the manager that I would take every single Lego on the clearance aisle if he gave me 50% off the clearance price.
 At that time I saw about 40 Lego boxes, but as I continued down the aisle I found an additional 50 Lego boxes.
-I started to fear that we might not have the capital or even space in the car to follow through with this deal.
-It was a lesson learned that we need to completely think through how we would pay for and process all of the items in the deal if it becomes a successful negotiation.
+I started to fear that I might not have the capital or even space in the car to follow through with this deal.
+It was a lesson learned that I need to completely think through how we would pay for and process all of the items in the deal if it becomes a successful negotiation.

 Ok, now that we’ve addressed these fears, let me give you some good negotiating skills that will help you get to a “yes” much faster than if you didn’t use them.
 These strategies work well with both store managers and those running a garage sale.